To Honor the Patriots of the American Revolution

 As a member you may serve your community, to whatever degree your time permits, in furthering patriotic education and in generating and preserving understanding and appreciation of the principles of government that our forefathers established.

 Williamsburg Chapter Registrar

-We highly recommend and encourage you to contact our chapter registrar Ron Losee at email@example.com at the very beginning of your research.
+We highly recommend and encourage you to contact our chapter Registrar at the very beginning of your research found under the About Us/Leadership tab.
 The registrar can steer you towards the best resources and away from common pitfalls of research.

 Utilize your living family members as a starting point.
 Ask them what they know about your family tree, and write down specfic names, dates and locations they might share.
 Family members who are or who have been SAR or DAR members have records on file that might simpify your research.

 County, State and National Records can be found at government offices (such as the County Clerk) and public libraries.
 Online resources, books and memberships to organizations that provide genealogical resources can also be very helpful.
 Here are a few links to notable resources:

 - Daughter’s of the American Revolution Library (D.C.)

 - Swem Library at the College of William & Mary (local)

 A male of good repute in the community, who is a lineal descendant of an ancestor who rendered active military service or as a civilian provided material support in the cause of American independence.